 If you’re out of cash, but have available credit on your MasterCard, you have several options for converting that credit into cash.
 Two options do require a personal identification number, which should have been issued to you when you first received the card.
 If you didn't receive your PIN or need a replacement, you may need to contact your MasterCard issuer if you use a PIN-based withdrawal method.
 The number to call is located on the back of your card.

+Don't forget to count your cash and verify that the correct amount is dispensed.
 Take your receipt and retrieve your card.
 Your receipt may show a withdrawal amount greater than the amount you received.
 This may occur when ATM fees are charged, or when the issuer of your MasterCard deducts cash advance or foreign ATM fees upfront.

-Point of Sale Withdrawal
+Make a Point of Sale Withdrawal

+Take your MasterCard to your local bank branch and inform the bank teller you wish to use the card to make a deposit to your account.
+Give the amount of the withdrawal to the teller by filling out your deposit slip and including the amount you’re debiting from your card to deposit.
 Sign the credit card withdrawal slip.
-Credit card withdrawal slips from the bank are similar to credit card slips you’d sign from any merchant.
+Credit card withdrawal slips from the bank are similar to the credit card slips you’d sign from any merchant.
 You’ll see the amount of the withdrawal printed on the slip and a space for your signature.

 Make a Cash Advance